 Day 4: At Sea

 Days at sea are an opportunity to learn and relax.
-Our expedition ship has a full staff of naturalists, scientists and historians on board who are eager to share information about geology, climate, wildlife and human exploration in the southern polar region.
+Our expedition ship has a full complement of naturalists, scientists and historians on board who are eager to share information about geology, climate, wildlife and human exploration in the southern polar region.
 Lectures and slideshows add to our appreciation of all that we see and experience during the voyage.
-Today, our experts will prepare us for our visit to the Falklands.
+Today, our experts will prepare us for our visit to the Falkland Islands.
 Meanwhile, our crossing of the South Atlantic should provide ample opportunities to witness seabirds, including the black-browed albatross.

 Days 5 & 6: Falkland Islands